-The sun always scorches over Splore’s three days of music, art and good vibes by the sea, and next year electronica music fans will be pumped with Orbital and Rudimental as the headline acts.
+The sun always scorches over Splore’s three days of music, art and good vibes by the sea, and for its 20th Birthday celebrations electronica music fans will be pumped with Orbital and Rudimental as the headline acts.
 Local talents including Princess Chelsea and The Beths will also perform.
 Tapapakanga Park, Auckland.

 March 15 – March 17

 The three-day festival of music, arts and dance in New Plymouth’s Brooklands Park is celebrating its 15th birthday with one of the strongest line-ups yet.
 Kiwi soul star Teeks will headline alongside international Grammy-winning artists, including Silkroad Ensemble and Beninese singer Angelique Kidjo aka Africa’s premier diva.

 Six Reasons To Escape To Melbourne This March, Flying Virgin Australia

 Wednesday March 13, 2019Sponsored

 - Fun Things To Do This Weekend 21/03/19